Pitocin Induction During Labor

 Pitocin is a synthetic version of a hormone called oxytocin.
-During the end of pregnancy, the release of oxytocin by the mother's body is what stimulates the muscles of her uterus to begin contracting and start the process labor.What Does Pitocin do to the Baby?
+During the end of pregnancy, the release of oxytocin stimulates the muscles of the uterus.
+This causes contractions to begin and gets the process of labor going.
+The hormone is often misspelled, even in medical records, as pitosin and petosin.

 Hyperstimulation is when contractions become extremely intense and come in much shorter timeframes.
 This can cause intense pain for the mother and puts her at risk of uterine rupture, postpartum hemorrhage, and lacerations on the cervix or vagina.

-When Pitocin is first administered intravenously, it start having a chemical effect in the mother's body after about 30 minutes with the first contractions occurring soon after.
-However, not every mother's body responds exactly the same.
+When Pitocin is first administered intravenously, it begins a chemical process in the mother's body after about 30 minutes with the first contractions occurring soon after.
+But how long it takes Pitocin to induce labor varies.
 It's hard to tell when exactly a mother will go into labor after being induced by Pitocin.
 There is no set timeframe, just like how it is for spontaneous labor.
 If you're induced in the hospital, doctors usually keep the mother inpatient the entire day to see if labor begins.

-If labor still does not start, the mother may be sent home to try another day if everything is okay with her and the baby.
+If the hormone does not work and labor still does not begin, the mother may be sent home to try another day.
+This is wildly frustrating for any woman.
 If you know your labor is going to be induced, it's a good idea to bring things that will keep your mind occupied.
 Waiting around for labor to begin can make you feel anxious and nervous, so try to have something to keep you entertained.Does Pitocin Make You Dilate?

-Pitocin and Cervidil also carry different side-effects.
+Pitocin and Cervidil also carry different side effects.
 The more common side-effects of Pitocin include nausea, vomiting, stomach pain, and irritation at the injection site.
 Misuse of Pitocin can cause fluid retention, uterine rupture, painful contractions, and hyperstimulation.
 Cervidil is associated with much fewer common side-effects, with less than 1% of patients experiencing fever, nausea, and diarrhea.
-However, it has some similarity with Pitocin as it can also cause hyperstimulation.

-We can safely say that Pitocin works most of the time.
-They keyword here is "most".
+Pitocin and Cervidil work most of the time.
+The keyword here is "most".
 Statistics show that 75% of first-time mothers who are induced will have a successful vaginal delivery.
-Still, that means around 25% of these women might need a C-section.
+Still, that means around 25% of these women might need to wait longer or get a C-section because the cervix is not dilating after induction.

 No medication is perfect, and labor can sometimes be unpredictable and difficult to manage.
-It's important to know that while having a C-section may not be the most desired outcome, it can be the best way to keep your baby safe.
+It's important to know that while having a C-section may not be the most desired outcome, it may be the best way to keep your baby safe in some cases.
 If you're planning to get induced, make sure you establish a connection of trust with your doctor to help you feel less anxiety about your labor.

 Additionally, labor induction is not a viable option for everyone.
-There are certain conditions can prevent the use Pitocin, including:
+Certain conditions prevent the use Pitocin, including:

 - You've had a prior C-section with a classical incision or major uterine surgery